ispyb/py-ispyb/docs/auth.md

 One or more plugin can be enabled at the same time.
 A configuration file called `auth.yml` at the root of the project contains their configuration parameters.

-The next configuration will enable the plugin dummy:
+The next examples shows how to enable the dummy authentication plugin:

 ```
 AUTH: